 If you are unable to travel to and from an event by means of private transport, please always use appropriate social distancing and hygiene practices as advised by your state or territory health department.

-Practising social distancing and good hygiene at an NYSF in-person event
+Social distancing and good hygiene

 1. Maintain a distance of at least 1.5 metres between you and others wherever possible in your group, including when walking, standing, and when eating;